hassannaghibi/fastapi-ticket-reservation/README.md

 - Postgres
 - SqlAlchemy with Alembic for migrations
 - Pytest for backend tests
-- Jest for frontend tests
 - Perttier/Eslint (with Airbnb style guide)
 - Docker compose for easier development
-- Nginx as a reverse proxy to allow backend and frontend on the same port
+- Nginx as a reverse proxy to allow backend on the same port

 ## Development